moaz-abdeltawab92/Tazkira/README.md

 ## **Overview**

-Tazkira is an Islamic app designed to help Muslims stay connected with their daily religious practices.
-It offers a seamless experience for reading the Quran, reciting Azkar, tracking prayers, and more.
-The app includes essential features.
+Tazkira is a comprehensive Islamic app that empowers Muslims to maintain their spiritual routine effortlessly.
+It provides seamless access to Quran reading, daily Azkar, prayer tracking, and more.
+With a clean and user-friendly interface, the app ensures an enriched religious experience for users of all ages.

 ## **Features**